 - Understand that some critics will attack anyone or anything just to draw attention to themselves – to make themselves feel superior.
 Don’t take the remarks personally.
 Shake them off.

 - Separate the critic from the criticism.
-Realize that any criticism – even from cranks – may carry a smidgeon of truth.
+Realize that any criticism may carry a little bit of truth.
 Be open to the fact that your work could use some fine-tuning, but never allow criticism to dampen your self-confidence.

 - Don’t dwell so much on criticism that you allow it to drain your energy and motivation.
 Deal with it, and then move on.

 - Understand that ALL writers have their critics.
-You don’t have to like it, but don’t let it kill your confidence.
+You don’t have to like it, but don’t let it overwhelm you.

-It’s a sure bet that the more you achieve, the more attention you’ll attract from critics.
-If you learn to handle criticism in a calm and positive spirit, you’ll definitely grow as a writer.
+Bottom Line: It’s a sure bet that the more you achieve, the more attention you’ll attract from critics.
+If you learn to handle criticism in a calm and positive spirit, you’ll definitely grow as a person and a writer.